Shrinkflation, skimpflation, downgrading quality: how supermarkets boost profits without hiking the price

 It’s not just the headline prices that are leaving us out of pocket when doing the big shop each week.

-All of us will be feeling the effects of food price inflation.
+All of us have felt the effects of food price inflation in recent years.

-The rate at which the cost of our food has increased over the last two years has been little short of astonishing, and it’s put already stretched household budgets under even greater strain.
+The rate at which the cost of our food has increased since 2021 has been little short of astonishing, and it’s put already stretched household budgets under even greater strain.

 However, it’s worth remembering that it’s not just increasing prices that can leave shoppers feeling short-changed.